 - Incorporated or unincorporated city or town

-- Transportation or utility rights of way
+- For Planting Projects Only: Within the boundary of transportation or utility rights of way